-The sustainable growth of Headford is dependent on the satisfactory provision of service infrastructure, including utilities, energy, and communication networks.
-This infrastructure requires the need to plan for all of these elements so as to ensure that there is adequate availability to support future development, in a manner that is environmentally appropriate, cost effective, efficient and protects public health.
+The sustainable growth of Tuam is dependent on the satisfactory provision of service infrastructure, including utilities, energy, and communication networks.
+This infrastructure requires the need to plan for all of these elements so as to ensure that there is adequate availability to support future development, in a manner that is environmentally appropriate, cost effective and efficient while ensuring the protection of public health.

-3.6.2 Water Framework Directive
+Water Framework Directive